amit-kumar001/Docker_swarm/README.md

 - Scaling the containers up or down depending on the load</br>
 - Adding updates/changes to all the containers</br></br>

-<strong>Orchestration</strong> - managing and controlling multiple docker containers as a single service
+<strong>Orchestration</strong> - managing and controlling multiple docker containers as a single service.

 ----------------------------------------------------------------------------------------
 ## Requirements